awemorris/PlayfieldEngine/docs/mkdocs-en/docs/api.md

 ### Engine.createColorTexture()

-This API loads a texture from assets, and returns a texture.
+This API creates a texture with the specified color, and returns a texture.

 |Argument Name       |Description                                                   |
 |--------------------|--------------------------------------------------------------|